IBM-Cloud/ansible-collection-ibm/docs/ibm_database.rst

     ICD Auto Scaling

-  plan (True, str, None)
+  location (True, str, None)
-    (Required for new resource) The plan type of the Database instance
+    (Required for new resource) The location or the region in which Database instance exists

-  whitelist (False, list, None)
-    None

-  name (True, str, None)
-    (Required for new resource) Resource instance name for example, my Database instance

   id (False, str, None)